Rocks in the sea, Fuerteventura

 Fuerteventura

-Fuerteventura has an area of 1,658 square kilometres, and is the second largest island in the Canary islands.
-The UNESCO declared the island and its marine habitat a Biosphere Reserve in 2009.
+With an area of 1,658 square kilometres, Fuerteventura is the second largest of the Canary Islands.
+UNESCO declared the island and its marine habitat a Biosphere Reserve in 2009.

 Biosphere Reserve